Uber may seem like a cheap way to travel, but it comes with a huge cost to Londoners.

 When Westminster Magistrates Court overturned the Mayor’s decision last year, Uber said it had cleaned up its act and deserved a second chance, but has since continued to let Londoners down.
 The firm does not deserve a place on our streets.

-This is why we’re calling on the Mayor of London to refuse to grant Uber another licence when its probationary licence expires in September this year.
+This is why we called on the Mayor of London to refuse to grant Uber another licence when its probationary licence expired on Wednesday 25 September this year.

 Failing to keep you safe